sherbondy/convox.github.io/_getting_started/getting-started-with-convox.md

 ---
 ## What is Convox?

 Convox is an open source [Platform as a Service](https://en.wikipedia.org/wiki/Platform_as_a_service) that runs in your own Amazon Web Services (AWS) account.
-Instead of signing up for a multi-tenant PaaS like Heroku, you can have your own.
-This gives you privacy and control over your platform and avoids the substantial markup on AWS prices that other platforms charge.

 To start using Convox, you'll need to install the command line interface (CLI) onto your OS X or Linux computer.
 Then you can use the `convox` CLI to install the PaaS system into your AWS account.